-The drug Pitocin is a synthetic form of the hormone oxytocin, which triggers the onset of labor.
-Pitocin can be administered intravenously to induce labor or make contractions faster and stronger.
-While Pitocin can have some notable benefits, such as preventing dangerously lengthy labor, promoting breast milk secretion, and controlling bleeding after delivery, its use in labor induction also carries serious risks.
-It is difficult to predict how an individual woman will respond to doses of Pitocin: the effects vary widely, from no clear impact on uterine activity to severe harm to mother and baby.
-One of the major negative outcomes in infants is the development of hypoxic-ischemic encephalopathy (insufficient oxygen and blood flow around the time of birth, sometimes leading to forms of brain damage such as cerebral palsy).
+The drug Pitocin is a synthetic form of the hormone oxytocin, which (among other important roles) triggers the onset of labor.
+Pitocin can be administered intravenously to induce labor or enhance contraction activity.
+It is sometimes also used to control maternal bleeding after childbirth (1).
+While Pitocin can have notable benefits, its use in labor also carries serious risks to both the mother and baby.
+Here, we will focus on complications of Pitocin usage that can cause a baby to develop hypoxic-ischemic encephalopathy/HIE (brain damage caused by insufficient oxygen and blood flow around the time of birth, sometimes leading to disabilities such as cerebral palsy).

-If a patient’s uterus becomes hyperstimulated, doctors should cease administering Pitocin immediately.
+If a patient’s uterus becomes hyperstimulated, doctors should immediately reduce or cease Pitocin administration, even if the fetal heart rate is still normal (2).
 If there are signs of fetal distress, such as an abnormally slow or fast heart rate, this is usually an indication that the fetus is deprived of oxygen and medical intervention is necessary.
 Generally, this takes the form of an emergency C-section.

-- Uterine rupture can cause the placenta to become partially or completely detached from the uterus (placental abruption), cutting off the flow of oxygenated blood between the two
+- Uterine rupture can cause the placenta to become partially or completely detached from the uterus (placental abruption).
+This can lead to dangerous maternal hemorrhaging and deprive the infant of oxygen.

 Uterine rupture can cut off the fetus’s oxygen supply, and, like other complications from uterine hyperstimulation, may lead to hypoxic-ischemic encephalopathy and severe brain damage.

 There are situations in which induction with Pitocin is an appropriate course of action (mainly, if the risks of continuing with the pregnancy outweigh the risks of artificial induction).
 However, due to the potential of Pitocin to cause HIE and other serious conditions, it should only be used for medically-necessary inductions.
-It should also be avoided in women who have a history of premature delivery, genital herpes, C-section, uterine or cervical surgery.
-Moreover, its use is very dangerous in pregnancies in which the fetus, placenta, or umbilical cord is in an unusual position, or if uterine activity is abnormal.
-Finally, it should be avoided if the mother’s pelvis is small relative to the infant’s head (cephalopelvic disproportion).
+It should also generally be avoided in the following circumstances:

 Doctors administering intravenous Pitocin should be aware of its risks, and extremely vigilant for signs of fetal distress during delivery.
 They should also be prepared for the possibility of an emergency C-section if uterine hyperstimulation occurs and puts the mother and/or baby in jeopardy.